andromeda-computer/bench/README.md

 ## Apple Devices

 You shouldn't need to do anything.
-Just run with `sudo python main.py --fast` instead.
+Just run with `sudo python main.py` instead.
 If you run without sudo, power metrics from the system cannot be captured.
 In the future you may optionally not collect power metrics, but for now you must.

 ## Dockerfile